So you want to lose weight? Your house can help with that.

 First thing … Un-Clutter Your Counters

-If you’ve been with me for more than 10 minutes, you know that one of the first precepts of LOA Nesting is decluttering.
+If you’ve been with me for more than 10 minutes, you know that one of the first precepts of Intentional Nesting is decluttering.

 - Pssst .. a gentle love-note here.
 What we generally define as clutter is the stuff lying round your house that you don’t use, love, or know what to do with.
 Oftentimes, clutter is a symptom of a need to protect ourselves.
 So is body fat, according to Louise Hay.
 Shed the one and, in my experience, the other almost always follows.

 I think you would agree that there is not a single vision-board anywhere that has pictures of kitchens with counters awash in only-used-once appliances + un-helpful foods.

 So clear ’em … but not all at once, or you’ll end up overwhelmed + crabby.

 - Choose one counter … or even one section of a counter … and clear everything off.
 Wipe it clean with oodles of intention-setting that you’re wiping your own inner-slate clean at the same time.

 - Then put back only what you use regularly (as in, daily).

 - Put the food-stuff away.

 - Relish + celebrate all that gorgeous expansiveness.

 When you get home from the grocery store, put your purchases away.
 Leaving that bag of chips (yea, I know, you bought them for your kids) in plain sight just makes it even easier to pop in a mindless-mouthful while you’re doing other stuff.